SMSPIRITUALITY—MEDIA

 Where the lineage appears in the index

-Tenzin Gyatso's *The Art of Happiness* carries the lineage's working temperament into Western trade press — the Dalai Lama is the institutional head of the Geluk order, the New Kadampa, and the book operates inside the Kadampa-derived [lam rim](lexicon:lamrim) architecture without burdening lay readers with the technical vocabulary.
-The single text the current Dalai Lama transmits most often in formal teachings is the Padmakara translation of *The Way of the Bodhisattva*, Śāntideva's eighth-century poem on *bodhicitta*, which the Kadampa-derived curriculum treats as the practical hinge between the lesser-scope and greater-scope sections.
+Tenzin Gyatso's *The Art of Happiness* carries the lineage's working temperament into Western trade press.
+The Dalai Lama is the institutional head of the Geluk order, the New Kadampa, and the book operates inside the Kadampa-derived [lam rim](lexicon:lamrim) architecture without burdening lay readers with the technical vocabulary.
+The single text the current Dalai Lama transmits most often in formal teachings is the Padmakara translation of *The Way of the Bodhisattva*, Śāntideva's eighth-century poem on *bodhicitta*.
+The Kadampa-derived curriculum treats it as the practical hinge between the lesser-scope and greater-scope sections.
 The *lojong* mind-training literature the school produced travels in Western teaching most visibly through the Kagyu-shaped lineage of Chögyam Trungpa and Pema Chödrön: her course on awakening compassion walks the Atiśa-Chekawa slogans the foundation rests on, *When Things Fall Apart* is the practical companion, and her reflection on uncertainty as the practice extends the same material into the contemporary lay register.
 Trungpa's *Cutting Through Spiritual Materialism* takes the Kadampa-derived ethical structure as the background diagnosis of how Western practice goes wrong when the foundations are skipped.
 Junjirō Takakusu's *Essentials of Buddhist Philosophy* is the scholarly survey that maps the wider East Asian context against which the Kadampa-to-Geluk synthesis is most legible.

 What the school isn't